CurtisMcQuarrie/Toggle/README.md

 Toggle!
 Remade is available to play at my [itch.io](https://mcquarriecurtis.itch.io/toggle-remade) page.

 ## Description
 Relax and enjoy the nautical themed ambience and casually solve some gameboards!
+It's a casual puzzle game designed for when you just want to vibe and solve some puzzles.

 ## How To Play
 The goal of the game is turn tiles on until the rows and columns match the hints.
 The hints are the numbers on along the border of the gameboard.
 If you see a "2-2", this will mean that 2 tiles must be turned on side-by-side (consecutively), then at least 1 tile is off, and then finally another 2 consecutive tiles on after.